GigonicMan/YouTubeDownloader/README.md

 # YouTubeDownloader
-This is a simple python app that downloads YouTube Video
+This is a simple python app that downloads YouTube Videos.